 Dragon Ball Z. In the movie Bardock, Father of Goku, Bardock is "blessed" with the gift of prophecy by the natives of his most recently conquered planet.
 Not because the alien felt it would help, but because he wanted Bardock to feel the same helplessness in the face of his own species' demise.
 Sure enough, the only vision he gets is of Frieza destroying Planet Vegeta, and nobody will believe him.
 Do not tick off psychic aliens.
 It's not all bad, though: he also gets to see that his son will grow up to be a good warrior, and will fight Frieza one day...

 In the original manga, Chisame kinda got shafted in the Pactio department.
-Her artifact, a Magical Girl staff that gives her super hacking powers, is theoretically incredibly useful...except that it requires electronics to function, and the next arc features the cast getting Trapped in Another World, where there aren't any computers, rendering her artifact more or less useless.
+Her artifact, a Magical Girl staff that gives her super hacking powers, is theoretically incredibly useful...except that it requires electronics to function, and the next arc features the cast getting Trapped in Another World, where there aren't any electronic computers, rendering her artifact more or less useless.
+Apparently, it also works well on magical computer, as Kurt Godel's tech can attest.

 Not to mention that before they leave for the magic world, Chisame was bored because she had already used her pactio artifact to become the Queen of the Internet.

 Gaara from Naruto had sand-related powers given to him at birth which, by automatically blocking any attacks, make him virtually unkillable.
 Unfortunately, this power has also made everyone around him want him dead.
-He was deprived of any sort of love as a child, which brought him great grief (he tried and failed to slit his wrists when he was like five years old for Christ's sake!).
+He was deprived of any sort of love as a child, which brought him great depression.
+Once, he even tried to slit his wrist in an attempt to commit suicide.

-In fact not just Gaara, Jinchuriki in general; they get enormous chakra reserves, access to a super powered mode and extra powers related to their Biju.
-But they're seen as a ticking time-bomb at best, and if they use their super-powered mode they could lose control, which can release the beast inside them, which kills them and only makes the view of them worse.
+In fact not just Gaara, though he is the most blatant example: Jinchuriki in general get enormous chakra reserves, access to a super powered mode and extra powers related to their Biju.
+But they're seen as a ticking time-bomb at best, and if they use their super-powered mode they could lose control, which can release the beast inside them, which kills them and only makes their reputation worse.
 And even if they live their whole lives without an accident, their home village will still remove the Biju, killing them, and reseal it in another kid, continuing the cycle.
-Gaara is the most blatant example of it in fact.

 In Puella Magi Madoka Magica, being a magical girl sounds great!
 Not only do they get superpowers, they get a wish for anything they want when they become a magical girl.
 Sure, they have to fight Witches, but that's par for the course.
 Except there are a few things Kyubey neglected to mention, like that their souls have been removed from their bodies and placed in their very appropriately named Soul Gems, so magical girls are basically liches.
 Furthermore, magical girls will eventually turn into Witches when they reach their Despair Event Horizon, and they will.
 There's also the fact that the wishes the girls make typically don't make them happy for long, backfiring horribly or turning out to not be what the wisher really wanted - though that doesn't seem to be something Kyubey has control over.